ament/ament_index/ament_index_python/Quality_Declaration.md

 # Current status Summary

-The chart below compares the requirements in the REP-2004 with the current state of the rcutils package.
+The chart below compares the requirements in the REP-2004 with the current state of the `ament_index_python package`.
 |Number|  Requirement| Current state |
 |--|--|--|
 |1| **Version policy** |---|